Meet the teachers at The International - Academy and Boarding School of Denmark:

 Katharina is an active volunteer with the Red Cross as a Samarit (First-Aid work) in her free time, which gives her the benefit of experiencing many different real life situations.
 Besides this, she uses her creative and adventurous side when redesigning her garden, off-road driving, training her husky, working with drama, upcycling, fixing her own 4x4, not to mention rebuilding and designing the cars.

 Melinda was born and raised in a bicultural family background, being part of the Hungarian minority in Romania.
-Respecting and embracing diversity from a very early age she becomes fond of multiculturism and foreign cultures, propelling her to invest her curiosity in sociological studies.
-Discovering her “teaching-gene” during her Bachelor degree in Sociology she graduates as a teacher and a sociologist by 2007.
+Respecting and embracing diversity from a very early age she became fond of multiculturism and foreign cultures, propelling her to invest her curiosity in sociological studies.
+Discovering her “teaching-gene” during her Bachelor degree in Sociology she graduated as a teacher and a sociologist by 2007.

-Passionate about creativity, innovation and ICT she continues her academic path with an exciting blended-learning experience within the frames of an international Master’s in Theater, Film and Multimedia.
+Passionate about creativity, innovation and ICT she continued her academic path with an exciting blended-learning experience within the frames of an international Master’s in Theater, Film and Multimedia.

-Being able to attend most of her classes online, she lives the life of a “digitalnomad”, following her drive to further explore societies and cultures.
-UK, Greece, Spain and Turkey are places she calls her second home at the time being.
+Being able to attend most of her classes online, she lived the life of a “digital nomad”, following her drive to further explore societies and cultures.
+UK, Greece, Spain and Turkey are places she calls her second home.

-Melinda’s first contact with Denmark happens when she comes across a uniquely Danish innovation within the field of education, namely the “højskole”, or what you would call “folk high school” in English.
-What she finds here leaves a significant mark on her life, both personally and professionally.
+Melinda’s first contact with Denmark happened when she came across a uniquely Danish innovation within the field of education, namely the “højskole”, or what you would call “folk high school” in English.
+What she found here left a significant mark on her life, both personally and professionally.

-She is glad to discover that the values that she believes in are greatly encompassed by this alternative education system, and she becomes and adept of a teaching style that promotes learning through dialogue and social interaction, offering the students freedom while teaching them responsibility.
+She was glad to discover that the values that she believes in are greatly encompassed by this alternative education system, and she became fond of a teaching style that promotes learning through dialogue and social interaction, offering the students freedom while teaching them responsibility.

-Once in Denmark she decides to dig deeper into the field of “Journalism, Media and Globalisation” and signs up for this joint Master’s program offered by Aarhus University and the University of Hamburg.
-Travelling through the academic cultures of Aarhus, Hamburg and Sydney she equips herself with skills that she will enthusiastically give further via teaching Global Perspectives, Development Studies, and Media and Communication.
+Once in Denmark she decided to dig deeper into the field of “Journalism, Media and Globalisation” and signed up for a joint Master’s program offered by Aarhus University and the University of Hamburg.
+Travelling through the academic cultures of Aarhus, Hamburg and Sydney she equipped herself with skills that she enthusiastically passes on through teaching Global Perspectives, Development Studies, and Media and Communication.